 There's some speculation that the papaya enzyme can aid in preventing bunny hair-balls.
 Unlimited hay is the best prevention, but papaya tablets (found in health-food stores or mail-order) can be given daily as a treat.

 SHARE PRODUCTS IN HOUSTON

 Bunny Buddies members may e-mail supplies@bunnybuddies.org to purchase hay, pellets, and other supplies in bulk and at a reduced cost.
-Supplies are ordered every other month and distributed at Adoption Day.
+Supplies are currently ordered quarterly, so be sure to plan ahead.